Frojd/Fabrik-CLI/README.md

-# Frojd-Fabric-Cli
+# Fabrik-Cli
-This is a Cli tool for Frojd-Fabric that will generate files and supply base settings.
+This is a Cli tool for Fabrik that will generate files and supply base settings.

 ## Requirements
-To install Frojd-Fabric you need Python 2.7, virtualenv and pip.
+To install Fabrik you need Python 2.7, virtualenv and pip.

 ## Installation